backdrop-contrib/tatsu/README.md

 Tatsu currently includes Bootstrap css and js files.

-NOTE: We are still early in development and will try to keep things as stabile as possible, however be prepared for significant changes.
+NOTE: We just created a 1.x-2.x branch for new development.
+If 1.x-1.x is helpful as is, we'll try to keep it stabile - although, it is still pretty rough.

 We found the name Tatsu on a list of good names for Dragons and later learned that it is also the name of a roller coaster in California, USA.